 We know that turning up to a new group can be daunting, so we thought it might help if we put some information here to explain things.

 Firstly, you really don’t need to be an experienced embroiderer to come along, or even an embroiderer at all.
 Some members are traditional embroiderers, some do modern ‘textile art’, some do felting, beading, dyeing, printing, or all sorts of other art and craft things.
 Others prefer to just look at the work on show and listen to the speakers.
 Don’t be put off if everyone seems to be busy chatting – we all arrived as new members, so we are very receptive if you just sit down next to one of us and say ‘hello I’m new’.
-If you would like to make sure to have someone to talk to, ask at the door to be introduced to a committee member; or ask for Sue Bush, who is our first contact point for welcoming new members.
+If you would like to make sure to have someone to talk to, ask at the door to be introduced to a committee member.

 Southdowns Creative Stitchers